wensmanhester/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote emphasizes that over-concentrating on optimizing code too early in development can lead to unnecessary complexity, harder maintenance, and potentially even degrade overall system performance.
 It's better to write clear, straightforward code initially and then optimize specific parts based on data and measured bottlenecks, rather than making assumptions about where optimizations are needed.

+# 2024-02-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that require more time and effort, you can ensure that they are completed on time.

+Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
+Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
+Set reminders and checklists to ensure you don't forget any tasks or steps in a project.
+ - 来自帮助助手